 What to Do

 This is still a great month for cultural activities, with a focus on museums and archaeological sites.
-And there’s no better time for enjoying nature, especially bicycling and hiking, taking advantage of the sublime weather.
+And there's no better time for enjoying nature, especially through activities like bicycling and hiking, taking advantage of the sublime weather.
 Sailboat charter companies still offer lower rates, so consider this a good month for sailing.
-And photographers will find May as good as any: the skies are usually crystal clear and the colors are prime.
+And photographers will find May as good as any: the skies are usually crystal clear, and the colors are at their prime.

 Traveling to Greece in May?
-Consider these great itineraries.
+Check out these great itineraries

-Active Northern Greece & Corfu - 10 Days This 10-day itinerary starts off in the second largest city, Thessaloniki—a magnetic place that breathes history and character, offering some of the best food and wine in the country.
+Active Northern Greece & Corfu - 10 Days.
+This 10-day itinerary begins in Thessaloniki, the second-largest city—a magnetic place that breathes history and character, offering some of the best food and wine in the country.

 More Helpful Information